oslomarketsolutions/website/src/pages/en/career/index.md

     - icon: /img/Icon-Insurance.svg
       perkTitle: Insurance
       text: >-
-        With us, everyone is insured with travel insurance from Europeiske and health insurance from Vertikal.
+        With us, everyone has travel insurance from Europeiske and health insurance from Vertikal.
 The health insurance includes free use of the KRY app.
     - icon: /img/Icon-Ski.svg
       perkTitle: Company cabins
       text: Cabins in Nesbyen and Trysil that can be rented for a small sum